opendevsecops/lobby/README.md

 * All solutions are open source and free to use.
 Download away!
 * You are welcome to do any changes your heart desires.
 Simply fork the code and make a pull request.
+* Don't understand what this is?
+Have a look at some of the [ideas](IDEAS.md) we currently have.
 * Join the team and make your own projects.
 The Slack [channel](https://join.slack.com/t/opendevsecops/shared_invite/enQtNDg5NTAyNzAwNDk3LTBiM2VkMmU5MjllMTNhMTEyMzlmZDJlZGMyNDIzOTQzNzdhOTczODBiOTlhY2RhZDM0NmM4MjE1MTA0MTM0OGI) is a great way to reach us.
 * You have something interesting to say?
 You can contribute to our [blog](https://github.com/opendevsecops/www).
 * Try to meet to team.
 We are social beings.